yorkulibraries/yudl-playbook/README.md

-# Islandora Playbook
+# YUDL Playbook
 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

 ## Introduction

-This is an Ansible playbook for Islandora 8 for York University Libraries.
+This is a collection of Ansible playbooks to build York University Digital Library.
 It is based off of the [Islandora Foundation's Playbook](https://github.com/Islandora-Devops/islandora-playbook).

 ## Use